cronomantic/ChooseYourDestiny/MANUAL_en.md

 ### INKEY(expression)

 _Function_ that returns the code of the key pressed.
 If the parameter is zero, it waits until a key is pressed.
-If it is non-zero, it returns the code of the key pressed at that moment, and zero if no key is pressed.
+If it is non-zero, it returns the code of the key pressed at that moment, and zero if no key is pressed. **Only responds to keyboard presses, not the joystick**.

 ### INKEY()

 _Function_ that waits until a key is pressed and returns the code of the key pressed.
 It is equivalent to `INKEY(0)`

+### KEMPSTON()

+_Function_ that returns the keys pressed on a connected Kempston joystick.
+The following bits will be set to one if the corresponding button is pressed:

+- Bit 0 = Right.
+- Bit 1 = Left.
+- Bit 2 = Down.
+- Bit 3 = Up.
+- Bit 4 = Fire.

 ### MIN(varexpression,varexpression)